 Why I wrote Tattle Tales

 Written over a period of twenty years, this collection blurs the lines of nonfiction and fiction, truth and imagination.
 The reader is asked to believe in each “tattle” as a part of a larger view on life.
-Truth has many layers, viewpoints give a perspective, slices create a feel, and by putting them together, the reader sees more of the author, more of themselves, and can enter other worlds
+Truth has many layers, viewpoints give a perspective, slices create a feel, and by putting them together, the reader sees more of the author, more of themselves, and can enter other worlds.

-Questions and Answers about Tattle Tales
+Q & A about Tattle Tales